-DNTH has rebranded its lead drug candidate from DNTH103 to claseprubart and introduced a second clinical-stage candidate DNTH212, while experiencing significant financial deterioration with net losses nearly doubling and R&D expenses increasing 75%.
+DNTH has rebranded its lead drug candidate from DNTH103 to claseprubart and introduced a second clinical-stage candidate DNTH212, while experiencing substantially higher R&D expenses and operating losses.

 Receivables declined — improved collection efficiency or conservative revenue recognition.